woooshers/trojan-assignment-1.0/README.md

 ## Objective
-Get all files in the target directories.
+Get all files from the target directories.

 ## Malware Info
 Type - Trojan